-SWCA would like to acknowledge the City of New Braunfels staff for coordination efforts with the local police and park staff and for coordinating sample locations and access.
+SWCA would like to thank the San Marcos Nature Center staff, especially Melani Howard, for helping with coordination efforts and providing a work area during storm sampling activities.
+SWCA would also like to acknowledge the City of New Braunfels staff for coordination efforts with the local police and park staff and for coordinating sample locations and access.